marshal

 Ephemeral envs, per task or test.

-Every manifest can spin up a full dev environment or an ephemeral test stack — Docker Compose, full Kubernetes-in-Kubernetes, or a dedicated just-in-time spot instance (GPU on demand).
-One per task, one per test run, zero conflict, zero cleanup.
-Tear down on completion.
+Every manifest can spin up a full dev environment or an ephemeral test stack — Docker Compose, Kubernetes-in-Kubernetes, or a just-in-time GPU spot instance.
+One per task, zero conflict, zero cleanup.

 CLI first.
 Web wraps it.